lmammino/loige.co/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 ## Testing `boto3` default behavior

 So, how can we see if the by default `boto3` is already gzipping our requests?
-Requests are going to AWS and I could think of 3 different ways to inspect how the final HTTP request actually looks like when sent to AWS:
+Requests are going to AWS and I could think of 3 different ways to inspect how the final HTTP request actually looks when sent to AWS:

  1. Use a debugger and step through the execution in the deep corners of the `boto3` code.
  2. Use an HTTP proxy like [Burp Suite](https://portswigger.net/burp/communitydownload) to intercept all the outgoing traffic and have a chance to inspect what's being sent to AWS.